Serious Personal Injury & Wrongful Death

 The second component of a wrongful death claim belongs to the estate.
 All causes of action that would have accrued to the decedent had he or she lived must be filed in the name of the Administrator or Administratrix of the estate.
 These include claims for medical expenses incurred prior to death, funeral and burial expenses, conscious pain and suffering prior to death and, where appropriate, punitive damages.
 See O.C.G.A. § 51-4-5(b); Waldon v.
 Archebald Memorial Hospital, 197 Ga.
 App.
 275, 398 S.E.
 2d 271 (1990).
 Where separate suits are instituted under wrongful death and estate claims, a defendant is entitled to joinder of the claims, even though the measures of damages are distinct for each claim.
 Stenger v.
 Grimes, 260 Ga.
 838, 400 S.E.2d 318 (1991).

 If you believe you may have a wrongful death case, it is important that you hire an experienced attorney who understands how to develop damages evidence and effectively present the wrongful death case to a jury.

-There are a number of good reasons why Finch McCranie LLP’s wrongful death and personal injury lawyers in Atlanta have enjoyed so much success:
+There are a number of good reasons why Finch McCranie’s wrongful death and personal injury lawyers in Atlanta have enjoyed so much success:

 - Over 50 years experience in successfully trying cases.